Simple API Integration

 }

-// Predictive prefetching based on access patterns
+// Predictive prefetching based mostly principally on entry patterns

 this.schedulePrefetch(key);